mggower/vno/README.md

 ````
 - Copy the export path your terminal returns and paste it into your terminal
 - add a gif here?

+### Using the build method
+There are 2 ways to use the build method
+1. Install vno as above

 ## Parser